Man who set himself on fire outside Trump trial dies of injuries, police say

 The man was in Collect Pond Park around 1:30 p.m.
 Friday when he took out pamphlets espousing conspiracy theories, tossed them around, then doused himself in an accelerant and set himself on fire, officials and witnesses said.

 A large number of police officers were nearby when it happened.
-Some officers and bystanders rushed to the aid of the man, who was hospitalized in critical condition.
+Some officers and bystanders rushed to the aid of the man, who was hospitalized in critical condition at the time.

-The man, who police said had traveled from Florida to New York in the last few days, hadn’t breached any security checkpoints to get into the park.
+The man, who police said recently traveled from Florida to New York, had not breached any security checkpoints to access the park.

 The park outside the courthouse has been a gathering spot for protesters, journalists and gawkers throughout Trump’s trial, which began with jury selection Monday.